Sunnymaharshi/react-js/README.md

 # ReactJS Notes
-# from Namaste React course
+# from Namaste React course, The Ultimate React course and other sources from Internet